pshampanier/doxygen2md/README.md

   -v, --verbose  verbose mode
   ```

-The all documentation in the Markdown format is generated on stdout.
+The all documentation converted to Markdown is generated on stdout.